brutopolis/buxu/README.md

 ## Description

-Bruter is a metaprogramable template language written in C;
+Bruter is a metaprogramable lightweight language written in C;

 *`UNDER HEAVY DEVELOPMENT`*